By Rachel B.

 In recent years, boudoir photography has become one of the most popular and fascinating genres across the globe, both in terms of interest as well as historical background.
 Some photographers argue that the word “Boudoir” alludes to equality and the right to choose, representing a powerful way to celebrate women.
 Ilya Parkins, Associate Professor of Gender and Women’s Studies at the University of British Columbia states that the confident selfhood narrative in boudoir photography has emerged due to its intimate and even healing experience during the session.
 However, it has not always been this way.

 Since its inception in the 1920s, boudoir photography was considered to be too sensual and intimate in nature, later becoming outlawed in the early-mid 20th century.
-20 years later, boudoir photography rose to prominence with the idea of pin-up girls and their role in propaganda to recruit men to be soldiers in World War II.
-Boudoir went from being an illegal practice to empowering women.
+Twenty years later, boudoir photography rose to prominence with the idea of pin-up girls and their role in propaganda to recruit men to be soldiers in World War II.
+The history of boudoir photography went from being an illegal practice to empowering women.

 Eventually, in the decades following, we saw sex symbols such as Marilyn Monroe, who used her fame and female form to empower women.
 Throughout the 1900s we were introduced to many types of boudoir photography from Sports Illustrated’s Swimsuit Issues to “glamour shots” in the 1980s.
 Boudoir photography has taken on many forms over the years, but where did it begin?